RoyalFlash2009/CS-250/README.md

 In this project you will create an application that responds to the movements of the mouse over and out of a  page object.

 ## Chapter 3

+### Hands-On Project 3-1
+In this project you create an application that calculates the total cost of items selected from a lunch menu  using a for loop and an if statement as part of the program code.